Odisha Pradesh Congress Committee

 The Odisha Pradesh Congress Committee is the unit of the Indian National Congress for the state of Odisha.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections in Odisha.

-The head office of the organization is the Congress Bhawan, situated at Master Canteen circle in Bhubaneswar.
-Sarat Pattanayak was appointed president of the committee in 2022 and currently serves as the Odisha Pradesh Congress Committee(OPCC) President.
+The head office of the organisation is the Congress Bhawan, situated at Master Canteen circle in Bhubaneswar.

+Bhakta Charan Das was appointed president of the committee in 2025 following the 2024 general elections and currently serves as the Odisha Pradesh Congress Committee(OPCC) President.

+The house and floor leader of the Odisha Pradesh Congress Committee MLA cohort is Rama Chandra Kadam (Congress Legislative Party Leader) along with deputy Congress Legislative party leader Ashok Kumar Das elected from Pottangi and Basudevpur respectively into the Seventeenth Assembly of the legislature.
+Currently the state unit has only one elected Member of Parliament in the Lok Sabha who is Saptagiri Sankar Ulaka having been elected twice consecutively.

+The current Social Media Department of the Odisha Pradesh Congress Committee was formerly chaired by a elected tribal lawmaker Satyajeet Gomango.
+In its current makeup the chairperson of the social media department is educationist Dr Biswajit Mohanty who succeeded Gomango and is co-chaired by former Zilla Parishad candidate Santosh Pradhan, purviewed by a national co-coordinator of the AICC Department of Social Media & Digital Platforms & Assets Dr Sumit Dubey.